 Ming Achievements

 The philosopher Wáng Yángmíng (aka.
 Bo'an) had an influence in Ming and later times.
 Wang 's version of Neo-Confucianism held that all people were innately good, and should be given opportunities in education and officialdom.
 The Donglin Academy Dōng lín shū yuàn ('Eastern Grove') was an influential group of Confucian scholars founded by Gu Xiansheng at Wuxi.
-They were dismayed at the decline of the dynasty and sought reforms particularly aimed at attacking corruption in government .
+They were dismayed at the decline of the dynasty and sought reforms particularly aimed at tackling corruption in government .
 At one time the group dominated the government at Beijing but their reforms were rejected and in 1625 the group was violently suppressed with leading members tortured and killed.

 1368 Emperor Hongwu became ruler; Mongol dynasty ended; 1371 Zheng He born